New Entity EIN and Tax Classification

 CFO and Board Service

 Chief Financial Officer for your company.
-Given the dual licensing as a Certified Public Accountant, and Attorney, this background and 30 years of business experience is a good fit.
-Your company could add tremendous value it terms of tax guidance, financial planning, and legal guidance.
+Given the dual licensing as a Certified Public Accountant and Attorney, this background and 30 years of business experience is a good fit.
+Your company could add tremendous value in terms of tax guidance, financial planning, and legal guidance.

 For larger companies: